 1,100 layoffs planned at Alpha coal mines in W.Va.

 CHARLESTON, W.Va.
-(AP) — Alpha Natural Resources expects to lay off 1,100 workers at 11 West Virginia surface coal mines by mid-October, with the company citing dismal markets and federal regulation.
+(AP) — Alpha Natural Resources said Thursday it expects to lay off 1,100 workers at 11 southern West Virginia surface coal mines by mid-October, citing dismal markets and federal regulation.

 The announcement dealt another blow to Appalachia's iconic, but dwindling, fossil fuel industry.
 The company said 2015 industry forecasts show Central Appalachian coal production will be less than half of its 2009 output.